evilbream/TG_adder_with_proxy/README.md

 If u want u may add device model, system and app version in system_model_app_versions.txt or even replace existing lines

 ### Errors n questions
-If u have any questions or errors fill free to text me
+If u have any questions or errors feel free to text me

 * Telegram - [malevolentkid](https://t.me//malevolentkid)